-Native to Russia, northern China.
-Grows 50 ft. tall, 40 ft. wide.
-Smooth dark green leaves are 3/4 to 2 in. long.
+Deciduous, native to Russia and northern China.
+Grows to 50 ft. tall and 40 ft. wide.
+Smooth dark green leaves are 3/4–2 in. long.
 Resists Dutch elm disease and endures cold, heat, aridity, and poor soil—but has brittle wood and weak crotches and is not a desirable tree.
-Possibly useful in holding soil against erosion; fast growth also makes it suitable for windbreak or shelter belt.
-Papery, winged seeds disperse seedlings over wide area.
+Possibly useful in holding soil against erosion; fast growth also makes it suitable for a windbreak or shelter belt.
+Papery, winged seeds disperse seedlings over a wide area.

 Shrub roses bloom prolifically over a long season and have abundant disease-resistant foliage.
 Most lo...